-This summer the Gradle team provisioned a Gradle Enterprise instance for the Micrometer open-source project and helped us a lot in optimizing our Micrometer build.
+This summer the Gradle team provisioned a Develocity instance for the Micrometer open-source project and helped us a lot in optimizing our Micrometer build.

 Micrometer’s build has been enjoying the advantages of the Gradle Build Tool since the inception of the project.
-Introducing Gradle Enterprise has led to a significant number of improvements to the team’s developer productivity.
+Introducing Develocity has led to a significant number of improvements to the team’s developer productivity.

 Troubleshooting Build Issues

-At the end of every build the Gradle Enterprise plugin publishes a Build Scan™, which is a record of the whole build that contains many details.
-You can see several examples on Micrometer’s Gradle Enterprise instance.
+At the end of every build the Develocity plugin publishes a Build Scan™, which is a record of the whole build that contains many details.
+You can see several examples on Micrometer’s Develocity instance.
 We highly encourage you to look into these since they provide meaningful insights into what happened and why in a particular build.
 Here are some examples:

 - What Java version did you use?